Avanade/Beef/samples/My.Hr/docs/Employee-Search.md

 The existing `EmployeeData.cs` logic will need to be extended to support the new `GetByArgs`.

 For query operations generally we do not implement using the custom `OnImplementation` approach, as the primary code apart from the application of the search criteria can be generated.
-As such, in this case _Beef_ will have generated an extension named `_getByArgsOnQuery` to enable.
-This extension will be passed in the `IQueryable<EfModel.Employee>` so that filtering and sorting, etc. can be applied, as well as search arguments (`EmployeeArgs`). _Note:_ no paging is applied as _Beef_ will apply this automatically.
+As such, in this case _Beef_ will have generated an extension delegate named `_getByArgsOnQuery` to enable.
+This extension delegate will be passed in the `IQueryable<EfModel.Employee>` so that filtering and sorting, etc. can be applied, as well as the search arguments (`EmployeeArgs`). _Note:_ no paging is applied as _Beef_ will apply this automatically.

-Extensions within _Beef_ are leveraged by implementing the partial constructor method (`EmployeeDataCtor`) and providing an implementation for the requisite extension method(s) (`_getByArgsOnQuery`).
+Extensions within _Beef_ are leveraged by implementing the partial constructor method (`EmployeeDataCtor`) and providing an implementation for the requisite extension delegate (`_getByArgsOnQuery`).

 Add the following code to the non-generated `EmployeeData.cs` (`My.Hr.Business/Data`) that was created earlier.
-The `_ef.With` methods are enabled by _Beef_ to simplify the code logic to apply the filter only where the value is not `null`, plus specifically handle the likes of wildcards.
+The `With` methods are enabled by _Beef_ to simplify the code logic to apply the filter only where the value is not `null`, plus specifically handle the likes of wildcards.

 ``` csharp
         partial void EmployeeDataCtor()